Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 ## Path View

-The _Path View_ is the initial created view of GPSLogger - so everything have started from there.
-At the first days of the application there was almost none map support on the BlackBerry Platform available.
+The _Path View_ is the initial created view of GPSLogger - so everything has started from here.
+In the first days of the application there was almost no map support on the BlackBerry Platform available.
 So the initial approach of GPSLogger was to show the user a x-y-axis graph of his path.
 This might also explain, why the activities/tracks/routes that you record with the app have the internal name _path_.)

 <span class="shot">![a](/assets/img/gpsl/view-path.png)</span> The Path view is drawing the latitude/longitude positions
 on a simple X/Y axis **without any projection**.
-This means, that each pixel on the display have a different length or height in the real world.
+This means, that each pixel on the display has a different length or height in the real world.

-This seams to be ridiculous bad from today's point of view - but hey _I was young and needed the money!_ What else can I say as lame excuse.
+This seems to be ridiculously bad from today's point of view - but hey _I was young and needed the money!_ What else can I say, a lame excuse.
 Seriously this view is just included in GPSLogger for nostalgic reasons.
-I don't expect that any current user have this view enabled.
+I don't expect that any current user has this view enabled.

 The Path View does not allow much user interaction - zoom in & zoom out, that's it basiaclly - even a pan option is not available in this initial view.
 <br class="shot-end"/>

 <span class="shot">![a](/assets/img/gpsl/view-path-compare.png)</span>If you want to have an accurate view of your
-path (map projection wise), please use the OpenMapData View with **OpenStreetMap (Offline)** provider - when you do not have any additional *map files in your offline maps directory (only the world.map present), then the presentation of the OpenMapData View is the view you should use.
+path (map projection wise), please use the OpenMapData View with the **OpenStreetMap (Offline)** provider - when you do not have any additional *map files in your offline maps directory (only the world.map present), then the presentation of the OpenMapData View is the view you should use.
 It's also 100% offline.

 When you compare both screenshots here the difference is quite noticeable!
-(Even if you ignore all the other difference
+(Even if you ignore all the other differences
 like: compass, map attribution or the different styling of path & background-path rendering.)<br class="shot-end"/>